nousheenali/Cub3d/README.md

 - The textures for the four walls (NO, SO, WE, EA) is passed as path is also provided in the map.
 - If any misconfiguration of any kind is encountered in the file, the program must exit properly , without leaks and return an error message.

+## BONUS
+We have done only 1 part of the bonus: Rotate the point of view with the mouse.

+Using mlx_hook, we execute mouse movement evvent.
+The first thing to do is fix the mouse position to the center of the screen.
+Based on the position of the cursor(x and y) we add and offset angle as we did for the turning the player around using arrow keys.